Cody47116/Privacy-Gen-Master/README.md

 # Privacy Card Generator

-This script will create privacy cards for you and export them to a file to make them easier to read and copy & pasta.
+This script will create privacy cards for you and export them to Ghost profiles.

 ### Installation